Communication in long distance relationships isn’t that important…

 Don’t forget this last point.
 Express your affection spontaneously (see above) to each other with sweet words, compliments, and even sometimes true declarations of love.

-Sometimes, we can forget how much someone loves us on such a long distance.
+We can forget how much someone loves us when we’re so far apart.

 A small message or a call to remind someone the reason you’re staying strong for this LDR may brighten their day.